Resident Evil 2 (2019 video game): Development

-The original Resident Evil 2 was released for the PlayStation in 1998.
-Following the release of the 2002 remake of the first Resident Evil for the GameCube, Capcom considered a similar remake of Resident Evil 2, but series creator Shinji Mikami did not want to divert development away from Resident Evil 4.
+Following the release of the 2002 remake of the first Resident Evil for the GameCube, Capcom considered a similar remake of Resident Evil 2, which was released for the PlayStation in 1998, but series creator Shinji Mikami did not want to divert development away from Resident Evil 4.
 In August 2015, producer Yoshiaki Hirabayashi announced in a video that the remake had been approved and was in active development, ending the video with the phrase "we do it".
 No further details were released until Sony's E3 2018 press conference, when Capcom released the debut trailer and gameplay footage and removed "Remake" from the title.
 Hideki Kamiya, director of the original Resident Evil 2, said that he had pushed Capcom to create a remake for years.
 Hirabayashi said the team was striving to capture the spirit of the original game, and that the team incorporated feedback received about Resident Evil 6, a game he also produced.

 To meet modern expectations, the team altered some character designs to better match the more photorealistic setting; for example, Leon no longer wears large shoulder pads, which were added to distinguish his original, low-polygon model.
 Though they strove to make a "modern, accessible" game, they focused on horror over action, hoping to preserve a claustrophobic feel.
 The game uses the RE Engine, the same game engine used for Resident Evil 7: Biohazard (2017), which allowed Capcom to modernize the gameplay.
 Producer Tsuyoshi Kanda acknowledged the difficulty of making zombies seem scary and threatening, as they had become ubiquitous in entertainment media since the release of the original Resident Evil in 1996.
 By removing the fixed camera angles, the team had to use different ways to conceal enemies, using elements such as room layout, lighting, and smoke.
 The new camera system affected the sound design, as it no longer made sense for sound to come from a fixed source.
 The faces of several character models are based on scans of real people - for example, Leon S. Kennedy is based on the model Eduard Badaluta, Claire Redfield is based on the model Jordan McEwen, and Marvin Branagh is based on the music producer Patrick Levar.

 The game features a Dolby Atmos soundtrack.
-Due to Capcom's decision to use non-union voice actors, the original game's actors did not reprise their roles.
-The game was censored in Japan.
+Due to Capcom's decision to use non-union voice actors, the majority of the characters in the game were recast from their prior appearances, with TJ Rotolo and Keith Silverstein (William Birkin and HUNK's voice actors respectively since 2007's Resident Evil: The Umbrella Chronicles) being the only exceptions The game was censored in Japan.
 It received a "CERO D" rating, as well as an uncensored "Z rating".